Eric-Lautanen/seamless-ai-video-prompt-template/README.md

 Intentional cutaways, inserts, or montage beats.
 Used for emphasis and pacing.
 Always motivated and sound-bridged.

 **Key principle:** Sound continuity always takes priority over visual continuity.

 ---

+## 🎥 Professional Cinematography (Cinematic Edition Only)

+The Cinematic Edition enforces Hollywood spatial continuity rules:

+### 180-Degree Rule
+Camera stays on one side of the "action axis" (imaginary line between subjects):
+- Prevents spatial disorientation
+- Characters remain in consistent left/right relationship
+- **Example:** In a conversation, if Person A is on the left, they stay left in every shot
+- **Exception:** You can cross the line if you show the camera movement on screen

+### 30-Degree Rule
+When cutting to the same subject from a different angle:
+- Angle must change by at least 30 degrees
+- Less than 30° creates jarring "jump cut" effect
+- **Exception:** Intentional jump cuts for stylistic/time-compression effect

+### Eyeline Match
+When characters look at each other:
+- If Subject A looks right, Subject B must look left
+- Maintains spatial logic and eye contact illusion
+- Critical for natural-feeling conversations

+### Match on Action
+Cut during movement, not between movements:
+- **Example:** Cut while door is opening, not before or after
+- Creates seamless, invisible transitions
+- Viewer's brain fills in the gap

+### Eye Trace
+Guide viewer attention from shot to shot:
+- Use color, composition, or blocking
+- Place important elements where the viewer is already looking
+- **Example:** Subject exits frame-right → next shot starts frame-right

+These rules are why Hollywood films feel smooth while amateur videos feel "off."
+The Cinematic template enforces them automatically.

+---